 After the initial demo, there was a lot of framing that had to be done since we took out the whole center wall and the wall between the garage and the kitchen.
 We installed a massive LVL beam down the center of the house, and another where the wall for the garage used to be.
 Our contractor said he would hire an engineer to make sure it was safe to move forward.
 Basically moving the kitchen wasn’t a deal-breaker, but it would require some compromises on how much of the walls we could actually move.
 Steve drew up the plans for the kitchen and we got started building.
 I’m really amazed that Steve designed it all- he did such an amazing job!

-I didn’t hire a designer for the home renovation and while I’m very happy with the finished product, I probably should have hired someone because I tend to be indecisive and overanalyze everything.
-I would look at photos on Pinterest and see kitchens I liked but when it came down to making actual decisions there was a lot I never considered.
+I didn’t hire a designer for the home renovation and while I’m very happy with the finished product, I probably should have because I tend to be indecisive and overanalyze everything.
+I’d spend hours looking at photos on Pinterest and see kitchens I liked but when it came down to making actual decisions there was a lot I never considered.
 I would agonize over every detail.
 Everything from cabinet style, to drawer pulls, to plug locations, appliances, etc. I’m going to share everything I selected and why I chose it because trust me, there’s a reason for every little detail.

 One thing that was pretty challenging was that Covid had just started (literally the day we signed to buy the house) and everything shut down.
 I had to make the majority of my decisions by purchasing things online.
 I would have items delivered and would have to decide to either keep them or return them if they weren’t what I was hoping for.
 Many retailers charge return shipping so it put a lot of pressure on me to really trust my decisions.
 I would order 1 item- decide if we liked it- then order the rest if we did.
 Overall I’m so happy with everything we chose… Even the Appliances!